• Skip to primary navigation

 Instructions

 • Pour some water into a skillet or pot, making sure it doesn't touch the bottom of your steamer basket.
 Bring to a boil.
 Season shrimp with salt and pepper, place into steamer basket, and place basket inside skillet or pot.
-Cover with a lid and steam for 2-3 minutes, stirring halfway.
+Cover with a lid and steam for 2-3 minutes or until opaque, stirring halfway.
 Carefully remove steamer and let shrimp cool, then cut into quarters.
-Alternatively, you could also boil or sauté the shrimp until cooked.

 Notes